weaviate/weaviate-io/developers/weaviate/configuration/indexes.md

 ## Inverted index

-### Configure the inverted index - for `text`
+### Configure the inverted index

 There are two indexes for filtering or searching the data, where the first (filterable) is for building a fast, Roaring Bitmaps index, and the second (searchable) index is for a BM25 or hybrid search.

-So there are `indexFilterable` and `indexSearchable` keys that can be on or off on a property level.
+So there are `indexFilterable` and `indexSearchable` keys that can be set to `true` (on) or `false` (off) on a property level.
+Both are _on_ by default.

-Both are by default _on_.
-You can simply turn each off like this:
+The filterable index is only capable of filtering, while the searchable index can be used for both searching and filtering (though not as fast as the filterable index).

+So, setting `"indexFilterable": false` and `"indexSearchable": true` (or not setting it at all) will have the trade-off of worse filtering performance but faster imports (due to only needing to update one index) and lower disk usage.

+You can set these keys in the schema like shown below, at a property level:

 ```json
 {